alfredocarella/simplebendingpractice/docs/source/index.rst

 * You are taking your first course on statics and you would like to have a more interactive way of visualizing shear forces and bending moments diagrams.
 * You feel you understand better when you have some examples you can modify at will.
 * You want to review the basic theory, double-check that you are doing things right and test yourself with some new problems.

-If any of these statements describe you, it may be worth your time to take a look at this project.
+* You are teaching a course on statics and want to generate practice problems automatically.

-.. todo:: Write a decent "Getting started" section on how to use this project
+If any of these statements describe you, it may be a good idea to take a quick look at this project.

 .. toctree::